All-American Energy from ALL American States: Building Prosperity Through Abundance

 Artificial intelligence requires massive amounts of electricity.
 Data centers powering AI systems are already transforming the electricity landscape, and their appetite for power will only grow.
 The nation that can deliver abundant, affordable electricity will be the nation that dominates AI development.
 The nation that can’t will watch its future slip away.

 We cannot afford to wait.
-The timelines for building traditional natural gas power plants stretch too long when the demand is accelerating right now.
+The timelines for building traditional power plants stretch too long when demand is accelerating right now.
 We need to build the resources we can deploy today while also investing in the resources that will power tomorrow.
 That means nuclear reactors providing baseload power for decades.
 That means natural gas plants that can ramp up and down to balance the grid.
 That means wind and solar that can be built quickly and cheaply to meet surging demand.
 That means energy storage systems that make intermittent resources reliable.
 We need more of everything, working together, everywhere, all at once.

 The economics are straightforward.
 Wind and solar are now the cheapest forms of new electricity generation available.
 Nuclear provides emissions-free baseload power with unmatched reliability.
 Natural gas offers flexibility and affordability.
 Energy storage is plummeting in cost while improving in performance.
 When these resources work together rather than compete for political favor, they create the kind of power system that can support the most advanced economy on Earth while keeping costs manageable for families and businesses.
 This isn’t theoretical.
-It’s happening right now in states across the country that have embraced energy diversity instead of energy tribalism.
+It’s happening right now in states that have embraced energy diversity instead of energy tribalism.

 For rural America, this commitment is particularly vital.
 Farm country has watched manufacturing plants close, family operations consolidate, and young people move away in search of better opportunities.
 Energy development offers these communities something they haven’t seen in decades: major capital investment coming to them rather than passing them by.
 When a wind farm or solar project comes to a rural county, it becomes one of the largest taxpayers in that county, often the largest.
-That tax revenue flows directly to school districts that are struggling to keep teachers, hospitals that are fighting to keep their doors open, and county governments that are stretched thin trying to maintain roads and provide basic services.
+That tax revenue flows directly to school districts struggling to keep teachers, hospitals fighting to keep their doors open, and county governments stretched thin trying to maintain roads and provide basic services.

 For American farmers and ranchers, renewable energy represents a hedge against the uncertainty that has come to define modern agriculture.
 Commodity prices swing wildly.
 Weather patterns have become less predictable.
 Input costs keep rising.
 Trade policies shift with every election.
 And yet, the bills keep coming due.
 Land leases from wind and solar projects provide stable, long-term income that doesn’t depend on rainfall, commodity markets, or Washington’s latest farm policy.
 That steady check in the mail can mean the difference between keeping the farm in the family and selling to a corporate consolidator.